Adi Badri, Haryana: Present-day religious significance

 According to legends, this is the place where Ved Vyasa wrote Bhagavata Purana, and Pandavas stayed her during the last year of their exile.

 Adi Badri has a Sarasvati kund (pond) for the worship of Sarasvati river where evening aarti is held every day.
 Adi Badri Akha Teej Mela is a large fair that takes place at the Hindu temple complex on the Akshaya Tritiya (Akha Teej) in Vaisakh around April or May.
 The popular week-long annual Adi Badri-Kapal Mochan Kartik Purnima religious mela is usually held around November.
 All the main Hindu festivals are also celebrated at the ancient temple complex.

 Sarasvati river revival

 Adi Badri Heritage Board

-The Government of Haryana, headed since 2014 by Hindu nationalist party BJP, announced setting up of the Adi Badri Heritage Board and its plans to revive the sacred Sarasvati river by creating a new water channel along the supposed path of the river.
+The Government of Haryana, headed since 2014 by BJP, announced setting up of the Adi Badri Heritage Board and its plans to revive the sacred Sarasvati river by creating a new water channel along the supposed path of the river.
 The board has 70 partner organisations, for research on Sarasvati river, including ASI, ISRO, several IITs and Union Government ministries of India.

 Sarasvati revival

+Significance

 According to a government-constituted expert committee, Saraswati river did exist, originating in the Himalayas, and passing through Haryana.
 According to committee-member Khadg Singh Valdiya, the committee identified a paleo-channel which is related to the Indus Valley civilisation, and to the present Ghaggar, Sarsuti, Hakra and Nara rivers.
+Joint efforts by several states en route, from the origin of its initial tributaries in Uttarakhand and Himachal, to its paleodelta in Gujarat with ancient dock at Lothal (one of the southernmost sites of the ancient Indus-Saraswati Valley civilisation with trade links to Mesopotamia and Sumer), via Haryana, Punjab, Rajasthan, are on to map and revive the Rig Vedic flow till Gujarat and build religious tourism and irrigation-cum-flood control facilities along the way.
+The Sarasvati revival project of Haryana seeks to build channels and dams along the route of the lost river in Haryana, and develop it as a tourist and pilgrimage circuit.
+Downstream in Rajasthan, one of the paleochannel of the now-lost scared Sarasvati River, which is also the paleochannel of later-era partially-lost Ghaggar River, is now occupied by the Indira Gandhi Canal which why the canal is also known as the Saraswati Rupa Rajasthan Canal.